Can a prize promotion be run where there is an element of chance in the selection of the winner?

 No permit is required but the promotion must comply with certain requirements if it is a game of chance.

 A person is not eligible to enter if the person is:

-A permit is not required for 'minor' trade promotion lotteries (ie that are not a 'major' trade promotion lottery) however they must comply with the minor trade promotion lottery rules.
+A permit is not required for 'minor' trade promotion lotteries (ie ''where the maximum prize value is less than A$5,000 (approx. US$3,643)), however they must comply with the minor trade promotion lottery rules.

 No permit or approval is required for trade promotions.